mikepan/GameEngineBook/text/06-Physics.md

 ![Constraints illustrated](../figures/Chapter6/Fig06-27.png)

-[c] 2014 Cengage Learning[r].
-All Rights Reserved.

-**       ** [lb] **        Ball:** Joins two objects together using a ball-and-socket joint.
+- **Ball:** Joins two objects together using a ball-and-socket joint.
 This type of constraint is free to rotate around all three axes.

-**       ** [lb] **        Hinge:** Joins two objects together using one axis[md]the hinge axis.
+- **Hinge:** Joins two objects together using one axis[md]the hinge axis.
 This constraint is often used to simulate a door hinge or a wheel on an axle.

-**       ** [lb] **        Cone-twist:** This is an extension of the Ball constraint that supports limiting the angle of rotation.
+- **Cone-twist:** This is an extension of the Ball constraint that supports limiting the angle of rotation.
 This is especially useful for animating limbs using ragdoll physics.
 You can set the individual angle limits for each of the three axes.

-**       ** [lb] **        Generic 6 DoF:** If none of the above constraints meet your needs, chances are this generic constraint will give you enough control to accomplish any mechanical linkage you can dream up.
+- **Generic 6 DoF:** If none of the above constraints meet your needs, chances are this generic constraint will give you enough control to accomplish any mechanical linkage you can dream up.

 Once you have decided on the pivot type you need, you'll need to set the Targetobject.
 The Target object is the object that the current object will be linking to.

 The rest of the settings should be very self-explanatory.
 Refer to /Book/Chapter6/demo/constraints.blend to see each constraint's type in action.

-[lb] **Extending Constraints:** While one constraint might not be too useful, constraints can be daisy-chained to simulate many different objects.
+- **Extending Constraints:** While one constraint might not be too useful, constraints can be daisy-chained to simulate many different objects.
 See ConstraintsChain.blend, ConstraintsWaterMill.blend and ConstraintsTrampoline.blend for examples of how to set up multiple constraints.

 ## Vehicle Physics <a id="Vehicle Physics"></a>

 The Blender physics engine has built-in support for vehicle physics.
 It is a very stable physics constraints system that provides easy-to-set-up car physics.
 The result is a fast-performing vehicle physics engine with easily tweakable settings that maps well into a real vehicle (steering, suspension length, suspension stiffness)

 Of course, you can also try to create a car physics setup without using the built-in physics constraints; however, it will be far more time-consuming.
 This section will demonstrate how to set up a playable car object in the game engine using the built-in Bullet engine and a bit of Python scripting.

-\*\*\*Begin Tutorial

 ### Hands-on Tutorial: Vehicle Physics Using Python <a id="Hands-on Tutorial: Vehicle Physics Using Python"></a>